Airmadidi

 Airmadidi is the capital of the North Minahasa Regency, North Sulawesi, Indonesia.
 Airmadidi is home to Universitas Klabat (Klabat University).
-There is also a well known Airmadidi market.
+There is also a well-known Airmadidi market.

-Airmadidi means boiling water and the area is home to mineral springs.
+The word Airmadidi means boiling water and the area is home to mineral springs.
 There are also waruga sarcophagi in the area.

 Demographics

-The Airmadidi subdistrict has an estimated population of 26,178 in 2017.
+The Airmadidi subdistrict had an estimated population of 31,446 in mid-2022.

 People

 The Minahasan politician Antoinette Waroh was born here in 1901.

 Administrative Division

 This district is divided into 9 villages: